This post may contain affiliate links. Please read our disclosure policy.

 • 1-2 Jalapeño Peppers, deseeded and minced

-• 2 Medium Or 1 large avocado, diced
+• 2 Medium avocados, Or 1 large, diced

 Instructions

-• Place the shrimps in a glass bowl.
-Add in the lime and lemon juice and let it stand refrigerated for 15 minutes.
+• Place the shrimp in a glass bowl.
+Add in the 3 Limes (juiced) and 1 Lemon juiced, and let it stand refrigerated for 15 minutes.

 • Stir in the chopped veggies, and mix well.